Stevens Institute of Technology: Charles V. Schaefer, Jr. School of Engineering and Sciences (SES)

-In 1996, the school acquired its name from then chairman of the Board of Trustees, Charles V. Schaefer Jr., following a four-year $102 million fundrasing campaign.
-Jean Zu is the current Dean of the school.
+In 1996, the school acquired its name from then chairman of the board of trustees, Charles V. Schaefer Jr., following a four-year $102 million fundraising campaign.
+Jean Zu is the current dean of the school.
 The Schaefer school offers 15 bachelor's, 29 master's and 16 doctoral degrees with a variety of certificates in engineering and scientific disciplines for full-time students and part-time professionals.
 As of 2022, the school is home to approximately 5,100 students and 194 faculty across 9 departments.

 Stevens Institute of Technology had a dual degree program in engineering with New York University until NYU acquired the Polytechnic Institute of Brooklyn in 2008.
 Since then, the Schaefer school has also launched a number of dual-degree programs with institutions such as Drew University, Saint Peter's University, and Montclair State University.
-SES has joined nine NYC-area graduate engineering schools in Inter-University Engineering Doctoral Consortium (IUEDC) which beginning in Fall 2024 will allow students to take courses at each other's institutions without any additional tuition.
+SES has joined nine NYC-area graduate engineering schools in the Inter-University Engineering Doctoral Consortium (IUEDC), which beginning in Fall 2024 will allow students to take courses at each other's institutions without any additional tuition.